Coronavirus: Protect yourself and others

 Wash or sanitise your hands thoroughly

 Wash your hands regularly or disinfect them with an alcohol-based hand sanitiser.
-This will also help you protect yourself and others from infection by a range of further pathogens (such as the flu virus or cold viruses) which can trigger a cold or a cough.
+This will also help you protect yourself and others from infection by any of a range of further pathogens (such as the flu virus) which can trigger a cold or a cough.

 • come home